Welcome on the PA7N site!

 Hello, my name is Erwin and this site is about amateur radio.
 I am a ham radio amateur since 1985!

 My QTH is Nes near Akkrum/Leeuwarden.
 The province Friesland in the north of the Netherlands.
-The locator is JO23wb.
+My locator is JO23wb.
 Things I like in amateur radio: HF, QRP, QRP-kits, CW, antennas, antenna tuners, homebrew, microcontrolers, software development, Linux, 6 meter DX, Software Defined Radio, DSP, old tube transmitters, SOTA (Summits On The Air) and being /P or /MM.
-My main transceiver is a Yeasu FT-817nd.
-And that is the only transceiver I have.
-I don't have antenna's on the roof anymore.
-I use a DX wire fiber pole to create a vertical antenna for 40m and higher bands.
+My main transceiver is a Yaesu FT-450D but i'm also using the QRP mcHF SDR a lot.
+I have a 2 x 7m dipole antenna on the roof.
+I use a DX wire fibreglass pole to create a vertical antenna for 40m and higher bands.
 I like experimenting with antenna's.